Battle of Tsaryovo-Zaymishche

-A local wooden fort was taken by the Polish army during the Time of Troubles in July 1610.
 The Battle of Tsaryovo-Zaymishche took place on June 23–24, 1610, during the Polish–Muscovite War (1605–18).
-Forces of the Polish–Lithuanian Commonwealth were commanded by Hetman of Poland, Stanislaw Zolkiewski, while Russians were led by Grigory Voluyev.
+Forces of the Polish–Lithuanian Commonwealth were commanded by Hetman of Poland, Stanislaw Zolkiewski, while Russians were led by Grigory Valuyev.
 The battle ended in decisive Polish victory.

 Prelude

 On September 29, 1609, the Commonwealth army under Chancellor Lew Sapieha reached the heavily fortified Russian city of Smolensk.
 The Siege of Smolensk began on October 4.
 Meanwhile, the Russian army of Tsar Vasili concentrated in the area of Moscow.
 In early May 1610, a Russian unit under Dmitry Shuisky was sent to aid the garrison of Smolensk.
 Near Mozhaysk, Szuisky concentrated some 15.000 soldiers, together with 25.000 poorly armed and untrained peasants.
 Furthermore, he was supported by 8.000 well-equipped Swedish soldiers of Jacob De la Gardie.

 Battle

 On June 4, 1610, Hetman Zolkiewski ordered the army to march towards Tsaryovo-Zaymishche.
 Before the Poles and Lithuanians reached the town (June 23), the Russians burned it, preparing temporary strongpoints, protected by a forest and nearby swamps.
 A clash ensued, in which neither side managed to prevail.
 On the next day, more Commonwealth troops appeared and attacked, forcing the Russians to retreat.
 A temporary bridge was constructed, protected by Polish infantry and Zaporozhian Cossacks.
 In the afternoon of June 24, after a short fight, the Russians abandoned their positions, losing some 100 men.